VideoGameSmash12/WNT/Blackbox/README.md

 | Players  | A table of players that the client knows is currently online. |
 | Entities | A table of entities currently loaded by the client.           |
 | Maps     | A table of map art data currently loaded in by the client.    |

-## Notice for Linux and MacOS users
-Due to an unusual bug in how Linux and MacOS render things in JSwing (one which causes the entire JVM to crash when using the Blackbox), I've made the decision to disable the component for users running those operating systems for the sake of stability.

-The way to mitigate the issue in question will likely be to run the Blackbox as a separate process from Minecraft's, however this has yet to be implemented.